gnthibault/siril/README.md

 SIRIL is an image processing tool specially tailored for noise reduction and improving the signal/noise ratio of an image from multiple captures, as required in astronomy.
-SIRIL can align automatically or manually, stack and enhance pictures from various file formats, even images sequences (movies and SER files).
+SIRIL can align automatically or manually, stack and enhance pictures from various file formats, even image sequences (movies and SER files).

 Contributors are welcome.
 Programming language is C.
 Main development is done with most recent versions of libraries.